OpenFAST/openfast/docs/source/install/index.rst

 CMake with Make for Linux/macOS
 -------------------------------
-After reading :ref:`understanding_cmake`, proceed with configuring OpenFAST.
+After installing all dependencies and reading :ref:`understanding_cmake`, proceed with configuring OpenFAST.
 The CMake project is well developed for Linux and macOS systems, so the default settings should work as given.
 These settings should only be changed when a custom build is required.

 The procedure for configuring CMake and compiling with GNU Make on Linux and macOS systems is given below.

 .. code-block:: bash

+    # For macOS using Homebrew, this installs all dependencies
+    brew install

     # Clone the repository from GitHub using git
     git clone https://github.com/OpenFAST/OpenFAST.git